UCLALibrary/research-tips/_posts/2020-08-03-learner-centered-design-and-rapid-prototyping-workshop.md

 ---
 <p>Want to offer your own workshop series on learner-centered design and rapid prototyping?
 Here's our <a href="https://drive.google.com/drive/folders/1NLr3ASJjK5J2rmf2x56t_In-Uc9ilzvk?usp=sharing" target="_blank">complete toolkit</a> of slides and activities you can use to host your own hands-on intro sessions and quickly launch learner-centered design projects.</p>

-<p>This workshop series was first offered as a series of 3 synchronous zoom workshops open to all UCLA Library staff in March, 2020.</p>
+<p><em>Note: This workshop series was first offered as a series of 3 synchronous zoom workshops open to all UCLA Library staff in March, 2020.
+It includes time in the first workshop to established shared best practices for remote learning, and makes extensive use of breakout rooms for group collaboration.</em></p>

 <div class="card">
   <h2 class="card-header">Learner-Centered Design &amp; Rapid Prototyping Workshop Series</h2>